PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

     Commit a transaction

     This commits the current transaction.

-All changes made by the transaction become visible to others and are guaranteed to be durable if a crash occurs.
+All changes made by the transaction become visible to others.
+=> Don't say this, since it's not true eg. in repeatable_read xtn After returning, the changes are guaranteed to be durable, even if a crash occurs.
+=> Don't say this since it's postgres job to document DB behavior, kernel and library folks job to do their part, and DBA+sysadmin job to implement it on site, not pygres or the developer's job (with my developer's hat off and sysadmin hat on).

 .. method:: DB.end()